AckerlyXu/heima/articles/automation/automation-first-runbook-textual.md

         Tenants                    : xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx

 ## Step 6 - Add code to start a virtual machine
 Now that our runbook is authenticating to our Azure subscription, we can manage resources.
-We'll add a command to start a virtual machine.
-You can pick any virtual machine in your Azure subscription, and for now we'll be hardcoding that name into the cmdlet.
+We add a command to start a virtual machine.
+You can pick any virtual machine in your Azure subscription, and for now we will be hardcoding that name in the runbook.

 1. After *Add-AzureRmAccount -EnvironmentName AzureChinaCloud*, type *Start-AzureRmVM -Name 'VMName' -ResourceGroupName 'NameofResourceGroup'* providing the name and Resource Group name of the virtual machine to start.